angelics/SephMiner/README.md

 Removed ASICS coins from all pools and miners.

+Removed auto-update.

 Default donation 24, minimum 10.

-This is a free project feel free to donate be much appreciated:
+# This is a free project feel free to donate be much appreciated:

 aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH